-- 3) Unsatisfactory Progress Student has had two consecutive evaluation periods (semesters) below minimum standards for cumulative GPA and/or 67% completion rate.
+- 5) Unsatisfactory Progress Student has had two consecutive evaluation periods (semesters) below minimum standards for cumulative GPA and/or 67% completion rate.
 Student is ineligible for financial aid and may face academic probation or dismissal unless he/she prevails upon appeal.
-Two consecutive periods below minimum will require a meeting with the Vice President of Academic affairs or other designated person with possible dismissal from the program, if the student does not prevail upon appeal. - 4) Maximum Timeframe Student has attempted at least 180 credit hours toward a Bachelor's Degree.
-Graduate students must earn their degree within the timelines set by the Graduate School per their graduate program.
+Two consecutive periods below minimum will require a meeting with the President, relevant Program Director, Director of Education, or other designated person with possible dismissal from the program, if the student does not prevail upon appeal.
+The student will be notified in writing (1) that he/she has been placed on Financial Aid Suspension and (2) what must be achieved to achieve satisfactory academic progress by the end of the period.
+The student must reach all minimum standards by the end of the next evaluation period. - 3) Maximum Timeframe Student has attempted at least 180 credit hours toward a Bachelor's Degree.
+Graduate students must earn their degree within the timelines set by the Graduate

+School per their graduate program.
 If a student exceeds these credit hour limits, they are not making progress toward a degree within the 150% federal requirement.
 Student is ineligible for financial aid, and maybe dismissed from the program, unless he/she prevails upon appeal.

-When is Academic Progress Evaluated?
 A student's standards of satisfactory academic progress will be evaluated at the end of each academic semester (i.e., fall, spring, and summer semesters).

 Successful completion of an undergraduate class is defined as earning a grade of A, B, C, or Pass.

 Unsuccessful grades are D, F, W, Fail, or Incomplete.